datalimited/ensembles/text/ms.md

 performance measures evaluated using the procedure outlined below.

 *Random forests* are a machine learning method that combines a series of regression trees.
-Each tree is built on a random subset of the data and random subset of the covariates of the model.
-By combining many of these stochastically generated models, random forests can provide good TODO...
-(REF).
-We fit the random forest models with the **randomForest** package [@liaw2002] for \textsf{R} with the default argument values.
+Regression trees sequentially determine what value of a predictor best splits the response data into two 'branches' based on a specified loss function.
+In random forests, a series of regression trees are built on a random subset of the data and random subset of the covariates of the model.
+By combining many of these stochastically generated models, random forests can provide good predictive performance and fit highly non-linear relationships TODO.
+We fit random forest models with the **randomForest** package [@liaw2002] for \textsf{R} with the default argument values.

-*Boosted regression models* are a machine learning method that, like random forests, combines a series of regression trees, but it adds a boosting procedure.
+*Boosted regression models* are a machine learning method that, like random forests, combines a series of regression trees built on random subsets of the data, but also add a boosting procedure.
 Boosting refers to fitting a series of models with each subsequent model fit to the residuals from the previous model; data points that are fit poorly in a given model are given more weight in the next model [@elith2008].
-Boosting can result in TODO and TODO and is a common and powerful machine learning technique (REF) [@elith2008].
-We fit the boosted regression tree models with the **GBM** package [@ridgeway2015] for \textsf{R} with 10000 trees, an interaction depth of $2$, a learning rate (shrinkage parameter) of
+Boosting can result in TODO and TODO and is a common and powerful machine learning technique [@elith2008].
+We fit boosted regression tree models with the **GBM** package [@ridgeway2015] for \textsf{R}
-$0.01$, and all other arguments at their default values.
+with 10000 trees, an interaction depth of $2$, a learning rate (shrinkage parameter) of $0.01$, and all other arguments at their default values.

-For all ensemble models, since \bbmsy\\ is bounded at zero, we log transformed all $\overline{B/B_\mathrm{MSY}}_{(ji)}$ and exponentiated the estimated $\log
+For all ensemble models of $\overline{B/B_\mathrm{MSY}}$, which is bounded at zero, we log transformed all $\overline{B/B_\mathrm{MSY}}_{(ji)}$ and exponentiated the estimated $\log
 \widehat{\overline{B/B_\mathrm{MSY}}}_\mathrm{ensemble}$ to derive a median estimate of $\widehat{\overline{B/B_\mathrm{MSY}}}_\mathrm{ensemble}$.
-We fit models to the slope of \bbmsy\\ on the natural scale.
+For the estimates of \bbmsy\\ slope, which are not bounded at zero, we fit ensemble models on the natural untransformed scale.

-## Performance metrics

-When assessing the predictive ability of a model there are a number of dimensions that can be evaluated, which correspond to different goals.
-When the predicted variable is continuous these metrics typically measure some aspect of performance within populations such as bias, precision, or accuracy (a combination of bias and precision), or the ability to correctly rank or correlate across populations.
-Here, we measure proportional error (PE; also called 'relative error') defined as $(\hat{\theta} - \theta)/\theta$, where
-$\theta$ represents the true parameter value and $\hat{\theta}$ the estimate of that parameter ($\overline{B/B_\mathrm{BMSY}}$ or slope of \bbmsy\\).
-We summarize PE as median PE to measure bias, median absolute PE to measure accuracy, and Spearman's rank-order correlation to measure the ability to correctly rank population status.

 ## Testing model performance